joelbreit/Notes/Computer Science/Programming Lanugages/Java Notes.md

 ## Vocab

-**shallow equality**: operation that checks if two references point to the same object in memory
+**shallow equality** - operation that checks if two references point to the same object in memory

-**reference equality**: operation that checks if two references point to the same object in memory
+**reference equality** - operation that checks if two references point to the same object in memory

-**value equality**: operation that checks if two objects have the same value
+**value equality** - operation that checks if two objects have the same value

-**the heap**: memory area where objects are stored
+**the heap** - memory area where objects are stored

-**the stack**: Memory area where method calls and local variables are stored.
+**the stack** - memory area where method calls and local variables are stored.
 Each thread has its own stack, so local variables are thread-safe.

-**method area**: memory shared by all threads where class metadata, static variables, and constants are stored
+**method area** - memory shared by all threads where class metadata, static variables, and constants are stored

-**visibility**: the guarantee that changes made by one thread are visible to other threads
+**visibility** - the guarantee that changes made by one thread are visible to other threads

-**atomicity**: the guarantee that an operation either completes fully or not at all and cannot be interrupted
+**atomicity** - the guarantee that an operation either completes fully or not at all and cannot be interrupted

-**volatile variables**: variables that are stored in main memory and not in the thread's stack to ensure visibility (but not atomicity) across threads
+**volatile variables** - variables that are stored in main memory and not in the thread's stack to ensure visibility (but not atomicity) across threads

-**lock/monitor**: a synchronization mechanism put on a synchronized element while a thread is accessing it to ensure other threads don't interfere
+**lock/monitor** - a synchronization mechanism put on a synchronized element while a thread is accessing it to ensure other threads don't interfere

-**syncronized blocks/methods**: blocks of code that are executed by only one thread at a time
+**syncronized blocks/methods** - blocks of code that are executed by only one thread at a time

-**final variables**: variables that cannot be reassigned
+**final variables** - variables that cannot be reassigned

-**final static variable**: a constant that is shared across all instances of a class
+**final static variable** - a constant that is shared across all instances of a class

-**final method**: a method that cannot be overridden by subclasses
+**final method** - a method that cannot be overridden by subclasses

-**final class**: a class that cannot
+**final class** - a class that cannot be subclassed

-**reentrant lock**: if a thread already holds a lock, it can re-claim the same synchronized block or method without being blocked
+**reentrant lock** - if a thread already holds a lock, it can re-claim the same synchronized block or method without being blocked

-**checked exceptions**: exceptions that must be caught or declared in the method signature for exceptions that are expected
+**checked exceptions** - exceptions that must be caught or declared in the method signature for exceptions that are expected

-**encapsulation**: the bundling of data and methods that operate on that data into a single unit
+**encapsulation** - the bundling of data and methods that operate on that data into a single unit

-**inheritance**: the ability of a class to inherit fields and methods from another class
+**inheritance** - the ability of a class to inherit fields and methods from another class

-**polymorphism**: the ability of an object to be used in multiple roles like a subclass being used as its superclass or an interface being used as its implementing class
+**polymorphism** - the ability of an object to be used in multiple roles like a subclass being used as its superclass or an interface being used as its implementing class

-**abstraction**: the process of hiding the implementation details and showing only the functionality to the user
+**abstraction** - the process of hiding the implementation details and showing only the functionality to the user

-**Lock interface**: Java interface that provides more fine-grained control over for protecting shared resources in a multithreaded environment
+**Lock interface** - Java interface that provides more fine-grained control over for protecting shared resources in a multithreaded environment

-**Thread class**: Java class that can be extended to provide start(), run(), join(), sleep(), and interrupt() methods
+**Thread class** - Java class that can be extended to provide start(), run(), join(), sleep(), and interrupt() methods

-**Runnable interface**: Java interface that can be implemented to provide a run() method for a thread
+**Runnable interface** - Java interface that can be implemented to provide a run() method for a thread

 ## Java Concepts

 ### Different kinds of equivalence

-- **shallow equality**: `==` operator
+- **shallow equality** - `==` operator
   - Checks for reference equality (whether two references point to the same object in memory)
-- **value equality**: `equals()` method
+- **value equality** - `equals()` method
   - Checks for value equality (whether two objects have the same value)
 - the `.equals()` method is inherited from the `Object` class and can be overridden in subclasses